Save big (up to $1,875) on small business tools with our free membership, business.com+

 Startup businesses should create cash flow statements as part of their pro forma financial documents.
 These statements outline the business’s startup costs, the founders’ investments and any shortfalls.
 If a shortfall is identified, you may consider seeking funding from an angel investor or venture capitalist to bridge the gap.

-1. Cash flow from operating: Often referred to as “cash from operating activities,” this section is typically first.
+1. Operating activities: Often referred to as “cash from operating activities,” this section is typically first.
 It covers the incoming cash from sales or contracts and the outgoing payments for operational expenses, such as overhead costs, taxes, staff or manufacturing costs.

-2. Cash flow from investing: The investing section records capital expenditures, acquisitions and divestments.
+2. Investing activities: The investing section records capital expenditures, acquisitions and divestments.
 Expenditures and acquisitions are both cash outflows while divestments are cash inflows.
 It’s not unusual for this section to primarily consist of cash outflows, as many thriving businesses spend more money investing than cashing out investments.

-3. Cash flow from financing: This section details how your company is funded and distributes its funds.
+3. Financing activities: This section details how your company is funded and distributes its funds.
 Data in this portion may include debt transactions (incoming loan proceeds and outgoing loan payments) and equity.
 If your company pays dividends to shareholders, you would capture that here.

 FYIDid you know